Shiandow/shiandow.github.io/_klad/category-theory-for-dbas/2-putting-the-relational-back-in-relational-databases.md

 Figure 2.
 A pre-order on set of 7 points, containing the relation in figure 1 as a subset.
 </figure>

 Among other things it is not necessary for two things to even be comparable.
 It seems like this would be too general to make much sense, but as it turns out it shows up quite a bit, for example when dealing with time periods.
-It is easy to say that June 7th 2011 occurred before the year 2022 but should we try to compare week 35 2023 (from August 28 to September 2) with September 2023, then we run into a problem.
+It is easy to say that June 7th 2011 occurred before the year 2022 but comparing week 35 2023 (from August 28 to September 2) with September 2023 is not immediately obvious.
 Sure one of them *started* earlier, but the other *ended* earlier, so which was earlier?

 This generality also lends it to hierarchical or 'part of' relations.
 For example Utrecht is a part of the Netherlands is a part of Europe, but France is not a part of Australia nor is Australia a part of France.
 It's easy to check that this way regions form a hierarchy defined by the 'part of' relation and this relation is a pre-order.

 It is also not the case that $x \le y$ and $y \le x$ can't both be true, even if $x \ne y$.
-In fact returning to the example of sorting strings, if we ignore case then "apple", "Apple" and "APPLE" could occur in any order.
-Of course we can always use some kind of tie break, but it makes more sense to just say "apple $\le$ APPLE" and "APPLE $\le$ apple", since they're both valid ways to sort those strings. [^strict]
+In fact returning to the example of sorting strings, if sorting is case insensitive then "apple", "Apple" and "APPLE" could occur in any order.
+Of course it is possible to add some kind of tie break, but sometimes it's nice to be able to just say "apple $\le$ APPLE" and "APPLE $\le$ apple", since they're both valid ways to sort those strings. [^strict] In fact this is wat SQL Server does (and how it compares strings for 'equality', this will become relevant later).

 [^strict]:Such a property is not possible to state with a strict inequality (where $x \not\lt x$) hence why this section introduced pre-orders first.

-When we add the requirement that $x \le y$ and $y \le x$ implies that $x = y$ then we get what's called a partial order.
+There are some more specific types of order, with more powerful properties.
+By adding the requirement that $x \le y$ and $y \le x$ implies that $x = y$ a pre-order turns into what's called a partial order.
 Upon adding the condition that everything is comparable to everything else this becomes a total order.

-However partial-orders aren't necessarily more convenient than pre-orders.
-The pairs $(x,y)$ such that $x \le y$ and $y \le x$ are interesting in their own right, because they represent something that is *like* equality, without being equal.
+However partial orders or total orders aren't necessarily more convenient than pre-orders.
+The pairs $(x,y)$ such that $x \le y$ and $y \le x$ are interesting in their own right, because they represent something that is *like* equality, without being equal (this is how SQL Server uses collation, sorting order, to check strings for equality/equivalence).
 This concept is called an equivalence relation.

 ## Equivalence Relations